-Total Field Re quirements
+Total Field Requirements 12 Credits

-Total Minimum Cour se Requirements42 Credits
+Total Minimum Course Requirements

 Research

-AGEC 691 Research
+AGEC 691 Research 22 Credits

 All PhD students must attain a level of understanding of philosophy of science comparable to AGEC 607 (Research Methodology) and a working knowledge of the use of computers in research and teaching.
 Additional hours of coursework and FINC 690 Research Topics Seminar can be used to replace research hours.
 ABME students are invited and encouraged to attend the Finance Friday seminars.
 It is expected that this will help ABME students to better understand the research methodology used to publish in the finance literature.